 You did note the two different companies.
 Wshful.com is owned by Cloud Canyon Ltd. They purchase the tickets through LotteryTech.
 Cloud Canyon Ltd. is registered in England and Wales with a snail mail address in London.
 There is also an email address and phone number.
-Customer service is available 9:00 am to 17:00 pm GMT Monday to Friday.
-Wshful.com says allow for 48 hours for any response.
+Customer service is available from 9:00 am to 17:00 pm GMT Monday to Friday.
+Wshful.com says to allow for 48 hours for any response.

 Wshful and Who Can Play

 Players must be 18 years or older (or the legal age to play where they reside) and can be from anywhere except the United States.
-One of the hilarious things is that in their terms and conditions, wshful.com says you can particularly play from Australia, Canada, Europe, New Zealand and South Africa.
+One of the hilarious things is that in their terms and conditions, wshful.com says you can particularly play from Australia, Canada, Europe, New Zealand, and South Africa.